Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 The page title is the first element read by a screen reader, it must help to formally identify the page where you are.

 **Checklist: **
 - Even if there is no rule, in general (opening many tabs in multiple applications), we go from the most specific information to the least specific (e.g. title of the current page - name of the site).
-For windowing a multitude of applications, the approach is different, in this case we will prefer going from the least specific information to the most specific (eg name of the site - title of the current page).
+When opening a multitude of applications, the approach is different, in this case we will prefer going from the least specific information to the most specific (eg name of the site - title of the current page).
 - When the content of the page is dynamic (displaying the result of a search, errors in a form, user adding content…), the title of the page should reflect this change.

 **Do:**